 Troubleshooting Common App Problems

-Resolution of App Crashes and Freezing
+Resolution of App Crashes and Freezes

 Resolving App Compatibility Issues